 De Quervain’s tenosynovitis is a painful condition affecting the tendons of the thumb and wrist.
-So, it is unsurprising that patients ask about a De Quervain’s tenosynovitis cortisone injection.
+So, it is unsurprising that patients ask about a cortisone injection for De Quervain’s tenosynovitis.
 But should you have a steroid injection for De Quervain’s tenosynovitis?

-De Quervain’s tenosynovitis is a painful inflammation of the tendons on the side of your wrist and thumb.
+De Quervain’s tenosynovitis is a painful inflammation of the tendons on the thumb side of your wrist.
 When the tendons rub against the sheath, they cause pain and swelling at the base of the thumb and forearm.
 Pain can start suddenly from a direct blow or gradually from overuse.
 Generally, pain is worse with any thumb movement, particularly when grabbing objects.

-Often, there is pain and swelling on the side of the wrist toward the thumb.
-A particular test called Finkelstein’s test is usually positive.
+Often, there is pain and swelling on the thumb side of the wrist.
+A specific test, Finkelstein’s test, is usually positive.
 The thumb is bent toward the palm, and the fingers are wrapped around the thumb.
 This movement stretches the tendon, causing pain.
+Using a computer mouse may produce more thumb pain.

 De Quervain’s tenosynovitis ultrasound